kevinlondon/kevinlondon.github.io/_drafts/load-testing-guide.md

 first version of the service, prepared a comprehensive load test, alerted everyone that we were going to run it, and started the test.

 We dialed up the load testing traffic to the service.
-It hit 5%...
+5%...
 10%...
-15%... of its projected traffic without issue.
+15%... of its projected traffic.
+No issue.
 At 20%, the service completely fell over.
 We saw skyrocketing latency and dramtically increased errors.
 We pulled the plug on the test run and evaluated what to do next.